nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: May I edit the data file?
 **A**: Advanced users are welcome to update data directly by editing that data file.
 AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
 :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, TutorBuddy may not function as intended.

 --------------------------------------------------------------------------------------------------------------------